RV refrigerator guide: Tips to keep yours running

 Ahhh, the wonderful RV camper refrigerator – you either love them or have a very rocky relationship with them.
 Ask ten RVers what their thoughts are on RV fridges, and you’ll get ten different answers.
 So why are they such a mystery?

-How do RV refrigerators work
+How do RV Refrigerators Work?

 Most RV refrigerators use a different cooling method than the standard fridge you have at home.
 RV fridges operate using gas absorption, which involves heating ammonia to magically cool the refrigerator.
 Unlike your fridge at home, there are no moving parts in an RV refrigerator – things happen by heating the cooling unit either with propane or an electric heating element, depending on what source you use.